marisacasillas/chatterlab/course-instructions/participation.md

 ## How should I prepare for office hours participation?

 To gain full participation points for each office hours visit, the student must come prepared with 2+ substantive questions or comments from a reading or lecture.
-Questions relating to assignments or minor clarifications are also of course welcome, but will not contribute toward participation points.
+Questions relating to assignments or minor clarifications are also welcome, but will not contribute toward participation points.

 ## What if I can't make it to class?